Silda, Kinn

 Silda is an island in Kinn Municipality in Vestland county, Norway.
 The 1.1 km2 island is located 2 km northeast of the large island of Vågsøy in the Sildagapet bay and about 2.5 km west of the island of Barmøya.
-Silda sits about 2 km east of the small village of Langenes and about 3 km northeast of Raudeberg, both on the island of Vågsøy.
+Silda sits about 2 km east of the small village of Langenes and about 3 km northeast of the village of Raudeberg, both on the island of Vågsøy.
 This island is the site of the 1810 Battle of Silda.
 In 2014, there were 12 inhabitants on the island, which is only accessible by boat.